fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/pure-flashblade.md

 * The latest NFS software package installed on your operating system (nfs-utils or nfs-common)
 * FlashBade can be accessed as a shared resource from all the cluster nodes.
 Specifically, both `NFSEndPoint` and `MgmtEndPoint` IP addresses must be accessible from all nodes.
 * You've set up the secret, management endpoint, and API token on your FlashBlade.
+* If you want to use Stork as the main scheduler, you must use Stork version 2.7.0 or greater.

 ### Deploy Portworx